kristopolous/DRR/indycast.net/about.md

     * You have to know every show and stations individual site
     * The retention policy of the audio and when it is availabe widely varies

-### Version 1: circa 2010
+### History

-I made a shell-scripted solution for this.  cron would fire off a downloader which would timestamp a webstream.
+In 2010, I made a shell-scripted solution for this: cron would fire off a downloader which would timestamp a webstream.

 This worked great.
 I wanted to share it with everyone.

-## Designing something for everyone
+# Designing something for everyone

-The project's objectives are to be:
+The project's objectives:

  * **Non-commercial:** A way to support and provide listener supported radio in a convenient manner
  * **Free:** Although it's just a platform, it doesn't feel right charging people for it.